Ross-White/Gumfree/README.md

 # Gumfree
-In app for sharing items and events
+An app for sharing items and events